isabelxklee/dev-blog-posts/winner_winner.md

 }
 ```

+#### State management
-* I initially used Redux for global state management and stored the backend data in a `db.json` file.
+I initially used Redux for global state management and stored the backend data in a `db.json` file.
 I quickly gave up on this idea when I realized that it would be overkill.
 Instead, I ended up refactoring my app to get and set the user's data with localStorage!

 ```javascript
   // saving the user's input to the local state